seek-oss/sku/.changeset/polite-pigs-sing.md

 'sku': minor
 ---

-Add an optional `delete-unused-keys` flag to the `translations push` command.
-If set to `true`, unused keys will be deleted from Phrase after translations are pushed.
+Add optional `delete-unused-keys` flag to the `translations push` command

-**EXAMPLE USAGE**:
+If this flag is set, unused keys will be deleted from Phrase after translations are pushed.

 ```bash
 sku translations push --delete-unused-keys